Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Baryon-meson scattering amplitude at leading and subleading orders

 In the large-$N_c$ limit, the baryon sector has a contracted $SU(2N_f)$ spin-flavor symmetry, where $N_f$ is the number of light quark flavors.
 For $N_f=3$ the lowest lying baryon states fall into a representation of the spin-flavor group $SU(6)$.
 When $N_c=3$, this corresponds to the $\mathbf{56}$ dimensional representation of $SU(6)$.

 The $1/N_c$ expansion of a QCD operator can be written in terms of $1/N_c$-suppressed operators with well-defined spin-flavor transformation properties.
-A complete set of operators can be constructed using the 0-body operator $\openone$ and the 1-body operators
+A complete set of operators can be constructed using the 0-body operator ${\mathcal{I}}$ and the 1-body operators

-where $J^k$, $T^c$ and $G^{kc}$ are the baryon spin, baryon flavor and baryon spin-flavor generators, respectively, which transform under $SU(2) \times SU(3)$ as $(j,m)$, where $j$ is the spin and $m$ is the dimension of the $SU(3)$ flavor representation.
-The $SU(2N_f)$ spin-flavor generators satisfy the commutation relations listed in Table \ref{tab:surel} \cite{djm95}. \begingroup
+where $J^k$, $T^c$ and $G^{kc}$ are the baryon spin, baryon flavor and baryon spin-flavor generators, respectively, which transform under $SU(2) \times SU(3)$ as $(j,\mathrm{dim})$, where $j$ is the spin and $\mathrm{dim}$ is the dimension of the $SU(3)$ flavor representation.
+The $SU(2N_f)$ spin-flavor generators satisfy well-known commutation relations \cite{djm95}.